MileHacker Logo

 Local Markets

-Visit local wet markets for fresh produce, spices, and a glimpse into daily life.
+Visit local wet markets for fresh produce, spices, plus a peek at daily life.
 Small stalls often sell prepared snacks.

 Dedicated food halls are less common here.